ILIAS-eLearning/ILIAS/docs/development/offline-concept.md

 #### JS Coding Style

 Having a common coding style greatly improves readability of the code and fosters collaboration e.g. via pull request.
-Chances are high that offline capability implementation will add a decent amount of client side code to ILIAS, so **having a Coding Style** would be a huge benefit.
+Chances are high that offline capability implementation will add a decent amount of client-side code to ILIAS, so **having a Coding Style** would be a huge benefit.

 #### JS File Naming Conventions